Chapter 4: Men of Bark

 You return to reality.

-He opens his eyes to look at her again, not completely seduced by her beauty.
-And right then the subconscious world fades away, and a grotesque, moth–like insect clamps onto his face.
-Disgusted, he rips it off, as its tentacles slide through his throat followed by a trail of slime.
+He opens his eyes to look at her again, bedazzled by her beauty.
+But in that moment the subconscious world fades away.
+A grotesque, moth-like insect is clamping onto his face.
+Disgusted, he rips it off, but the moth’s feelers have already slid and nested in his throat.

-He squeezes it firmly as he coughs up the moth’s mucus.
-Swiftly, he flings the insect against a tree, and in his thrust, he loses balance and falls to his knees.
+He squeezes the small body firmly as he coughs up the moth’s mucus.
+Swiftly, he flings the insect against a tree, but in his thrust, he loses balance and falls to his knees.

-He is surrounded by hundreds of these bugs swarming over him.
+He is surrounded by hundreds of these bugs swarming above him.

 I might have caught a glimpse of these insects in the forest before.

-Were the trees covered with all of these figures and faces growing out of them?
+Were the trees always covered with these figures and mutated faces growing out of them?
+Wait… Was I already entranced by this moth when I got here?

-As he tries to swat them away, the moths land on the trees with bodies that grow out of them.
+As he tries to swat them away, the moths retreat to the trees with bodies that grow out of them.
 He connects the dots.

-These insectsare responsiblefor these horrifyingfigures… even thelargercreatures have fallenvictim like I witnessedbefore on my travels.
-I cannot rest here… but… I canhardly stand…
+These insects are responsible for these horrifying figures… even the larger creatures have fallen victim like I witnessed before on my travels.
+I cannot rest here… but… I can barely stand…

-Struggling to stay on his feet, he feels the bugs approaching, and with each blow he strikestowards them he weakens.
+Struggling to stay on his feet, the bugs keep approaching.
+With each defending strike, he feels his energy draining.
 Pure exhaustion overpowers his withered body.
-Even then he catches a closerglimpseofthe trees, with a sinking feeling the terrifying truth is revealed to him.
+When he catches a closer glimpse of the trees, a sinking feeling of the terrifying truth reveals itself.

 “The eyes… they move… the- they are alive!”

-The beings that are stuck onto the trees were being kept alive to feed their young.
-Seeing his inevitable doom urges him enough to get back on to his feet.
+The beings plastered onto the trees are being kept alive to feed their young.
+Upon seeing this gruesome image, Stride is urged to get back onto his feet.

-The bugs keep pursuing him as he crosses the forest.
+The bugs pursue him relentlessly as he slumps away.

 The flapping of their wings becomes louder, buzzing in his ear.
-With no strength to fight back, he keeps walking.
-He feels them land on him, touch his skin, trying to bring him back into the state of sleep paralysis.
+He has no strength to continuously fight them off, so he chooses his battles wisely.
+He feels them land on him, attempting to bring him back into a state of sleep paralysis.

 “Aarrgnnhh,” he cries out in pain as one of them slips its tentacles in his wound.
 Without hesitation, he drags it over the ground and squashes out its eye, letting it whimper in pain.

-During his dealings with his recent aggressors, he has failed tonotice the beast lurking in the dark.
-This animal is twice his size and looks strong enough to easily take him down.
-The beast glares at him as it slowly approaches.
+During his dealings with the bugs, he has failed to notice a figure lurking in the dark.
+This being is twice his size and looks strong enough to easily take him down.
+The creature glares at him as it slowly approaches.

 I cannot run anymore…

-He drags his body forward, stumbling past the beast as pain overtakes his body.
-The large creature closes in on him.
+He drags his body forward, stumbling past the beastly figure as pain overtakes his body.
+The animal-like creature closes in on him.

 Its face reveals the beast’s true state and intent.
-Hardly even aware of its surroundings, the beast slowly continues onward past Stride, coughing up its own blood.
+Hardly even aware of its surroundings, the animal-like creature slowly continues onwards past Stride, coughing up its own blood.
 Its eyes are filled with a mosaic of eggs that feast on the remaining cornea.
-The beast follows the moth like a puppet on a string,for the moth has hooked its tentacles inside the beast’smouth.
+The beast follows the moth like a puppet on a stringfor the moth has hooked its tentacles inside the beast’s mouth.

-Horrified, Stride increases his pace as he feels the lingering moths becomeever more aggressive.
-One lands on Strides head, and shortly after slams on the ground as Stride musters up his last remaining strength to smack it away.
+Horrified, Stride increases his pace as he feels the lingering moths become ever more aggressive.
+One lands on Stride’s head, but shortly after gets slammed onto the ground.
+Stride had mustered up one remaining smack.
 His arms now hang limp next to his body as his feeling of desperation grows.
-The world becomes blurry and fuzzy.
+The world begins to blur.

 How long does their hive go on fo…-